SkymouseStudios/skymse-jekyll/_drafts/stop-with-all-the-branding.md

 * Are you providing a service people love?
 Do you have raving Google reviews?
 * How does your content reflect your business?
 * What is your message?
-If you are having trouble converting website visitors or closing a deal with your potential clients, 9 times out of 10 its an issue with your message.
+If you are having trouble converting website visitors or closing a deal with your potential clients, 9 times out of 10 it's an issue with your message.